 Ultimate Japan Budget Itinerary travelling to 9 cities with the Kansai-Hiroshima JR Pass.
+Read on to find out how you can get a $100 discount off your JR Pass and other Japan travel essentials.

 After realising we were able to explore Osaka, Kyoto and Nara for under S$70 a day (including flights and accommodation), we were back this time with the help of our JR Pass (Japan Rail) to explore beyond the Kansai region for under US$1.1k!
 Detailed budget breakdown can be found below.